openhab/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 - awnings (UP, DOWN, STOP control of an awning).
 IO Homecontrol devices are allowed to set exact position of an awning (0-100%)
 - windows (UP, DOWN, STOP control of a window).
 IO Homecontrol devices are allowed to set exact position of a window (0-100%)
 - pergolas (UP, DOWN, STOP control of a pergola).
 IO Homecontrol devices are allowed to set exact position of a pergola (0-100%)
+- curtains (UP, DOWN, STOP control of a curtain).
+IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
 - on/off switches (connected by RTS, IO protocol or supported by USB stick - z-wave, enocean, ..)
 - light switches (similar to on/off)
 - light sensors (luminance value)